Bonoolu/corpse-party-texthooker/README.md

 # Corpse Party Texthooker
 Text and audio hooker for the visual novel Corpse Party (2021) with Anki integration
 ##
+## Disclaimer
+The mod in this repositoy is not easy to setup and this is merely a documentation of how i managed to text and audio hook the visual novel.
+Do not expect any support.
+The setup requires technical knowledge and has to be done manually.
 ## Prerequisites

 A working anki mining setup with yomichan.
 [Here is a tutorial](https://www.youtube.com/watch?v=OJxndUGN8Cg)